diglungdig/QuietVR/README.md

 ![QuietVR](https://github.com/diglungdig/QuietVR/blob/master/Screenshots/rsz_1.png)

+## Version 1.1
+Updates:
+    1. A countdown timer before each voice input
+    2. A title text
+    3. Restrcuturing, redesign and optimization on classes and codes
+    4. Minor improvements include things like disabling voice input when user is not facing at the indicator
+    5. Generic shapes in the scene now use a unlit color shader for simplitity
+    6. Voice input now can generate more special 3D models!

 ## What is QuietVR

 A place in VR where only you should be the one to make noises.
 And when you do, your noises summon objects that will decorate your surrounding.